Size chart for rossignol skate ski boots. Rossignol ski boots

 • 77

-Formula for skating: skier weight + 17% = ski stiffness
+Formula for skating skis: skier weight + 17% = ski stiffness

-In a pair of Rossignol skis a discrepancy between the recommended weight of a skier up to 5 kg is permissible!
+In a pair of Rossignol skis It is permissible for the recommended weight of a skier to vary by up to 5 kg!

 Classic skis